PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 ## Pipeline (image)

 #### 1. Apply distortion correction
-`In cell 5` Here is an example of a distortion-corrected image:
+`In code cell 5` Here is an example of a distortion-corrected image:

 ![alt text][image1]

 #### 2. Create a binary image using color transforms and gradients
-`In cells 6 and 7` I used a combination of gray color, s channel, and x gradient thresholds to generate a binary image.
+`In code cells 6 and 7` I used a combination of gray color, s channel, and x gradient thresholds to generate a binary image.
 Here's an example of my output for this step:

 ![alt text][image2]

 #### 3. Apply perspective transform to rectify the image

-`In cell 8` As stated in the class video, I manually defined 4 source and destination coord points in the following manner:
+`In code cell 8` As stated in the class video, I manually defined 4 source and destination coord points in the following manner:

 ```
 pt_lt = [ 588, 455]